 Additions are accumulated through employer and retiree contributions, and returns are provided by invested assets.
-Total additions for 2012 were \$50.0 million compared to \$23.5 million in 2011, an increase of \$26.5 million or 113%.
-Employer and retiree contributions were \$41.2 million for 2012, representing an increase of \$17.7 million or 75%.
-Advance funding contributions of \$22.4 million were made by the District in 2012, which was greater than the advance funding contributions of \$3 million made in 2011.
-Through December 31, 2012, a total of \$72.4 million has been contributed to the Trust, which exceeds the District's cumulative advance funding goal as provided by the District's funding policy.
-The 2012 net investment income of \$8.7 million was due to the net appreciation in fair value of investments of \$7.2 million dividends earned on mutual fund investments of \$1.6 million.
-Net investment income (loss) is a combination of interest and dividend income, and gains and losses on investments held at year-end.
-The strong investment return for 2012 reflected a 17.9% return on equity investments, along with an 8.5% return on fixed income investments.
-The large positive return on equities reflected a "risk-on" market environment.
-As economic conditions improved throughout the year and corporate balance sheets continued to strengthen, investors' appetite for riskier assets amplified, thus benefiting the broad market.
-Additionally, concerns regarding the European economic recovery subsided as widespread government stimulus took hold.
-The majority of the robust equity performance largely occurred in the first quarter of 2012 and led to gains across all equity categories.
-The strength in fixed income returns reflected a combination of continuing reassurance from the Federal Reserve that interest rates would remain low for a protracted period, perhaps extending into 2015, along with active intervention in the fixed income markets by the Federal Reserve to force long term rates lower.
-Investment income is shown net of fees charged by the investment advisor and transaction fees charged by the investment custodian.
+Total additions for 2013 were \$54.9 million compared to \$50.0 million in 2012, an increase of \$4.9 million or 9.8%.
+Employer and retiree contributions were \$40.1 million for 2013, representing a decrease of \$1.2 million or 2.9%.
+Advance funding contributions of \$20.0 million were made by the District in 2013.
+Through December 31, 2013, a total of \$92.4 million has been contributed to the Trust.
+The 2013 net investment income of \$14.8 million was due to the net appreciation in fair value of investments of \$13.1 million and dividends earned on mutual fund investments of \$1.7 million.
+Net investment income is a combination of interest and dividend income, and gains and losses on investments held at year-end.
+The strong investment return for 2013 reflected a 30.3% return on equity investments reflecting a continued "risk-on" market environment with the sustained ultra-accommodative monetary policy of the U.S. Federal Reserve along with strengthening corporate balance sheets.